Solitude: A Renewal Ritual

 Precious Prayer from my Backseat Angel

 I went about my day, met with my new friend, Tessie, and she went with me to my 9:30am dance class.
 Then we had a blessed fellowship over coffee and it was time for me to pick Ian up shortly after (minimum day today for Ian).
 Afterwards, Phil and I had a wonderful mother/son bonding time over lunch at Yanagi Sushi (he comes home after his first class as his next class is not until 3pm).
-Then I cleaned for a bit and before I knew it,
+Then I cleaned for a bit and before I knew it, it was time to pick Belle up from school.
+Time certainly flies especially when you're having fun (very fruitful day thus far).

 My soul, overpowered with a sense of spiritual ecstasy,